utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/creating-dynamic-responses.md

     }
     ```

-    Then the mock server will return a response like:
+    Then the mock server will return a response with the `username` value from the incoming request:

     ```json
     {